 Mayor Bill O’Neill of Nelsonville said Wednesday morning that Central Hudson had been “as responsive as all get-out,” and that he had spoken to Cold Spring Mayor Dave Merandy, who reported that village crews were doing clean-up.

 O’Neill added that Odell and Ken Clair, the acting county emergency services commissioner, called him Tuesday after the storm to check on the situation in the village and described county officials as also being “completely responsive.”

 Schools in the Highlands were closed on Wednesday but re-opened Thursday.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.